mlayan/VaccineEffectivenessSheba/README.md

 * Length of the MCMC chain (100000 in the article)
 * ID of the MCMC chain (1; 2; 3)
-* log-sd of the log-normal prior distribution of the relative infectivity parameter (0.7, 1 or 2 in the article)
-* log-sd of the log-normal prior distribution of the relative susceptibility parameters (0.7, 1 or 2 in the article)
+* log-sd of the log-normal prior distribution of the relative infectivity and relative susceptibility parameters (0.7, 1 or 2 in the article)
 * Relative infectivity of asymptomatic cases compared to symptomatic cases (0.6 or 1 in the article)
 * Effective vaccination definition (1dose; 2doses)
-* Database (full_database; know_outcome; strict)
+* Database (full_database; 1PCR; 2PCR; strict)

-Running the script as provided takes about 20 minutes.
+Running the script as provided takes about 20 minutes dependending on the number of participants that is analyzed.
-The output will be written to a space-delimited file in the `results/` folder.
-Its name contains the arguments passed to the program in the following order: database,  vaccination definition, log-sd of the relative infectivity prior, log-sd of the relative susceptibility prior, relative infectivity of asymptomatic cases and chain id.
+The output is written to a space-delimited file in the `results/` folder.
+Its name contains the arguments passed to the program in the following order: database, vaccination definition, log-sd of the relative infectivity/relative susceptibility prior, relative infectivity of asymptomatic cases and chain id.
 Each file contains one MCMC chain.

 ### Simulating household epidemics